A Survey on Large Language Model-Based Game Agents: Gameplay Taxonomy for LLMGA Design

 Classic RPGs also emphasize role fidelity through long-horizon progression.
 For example, in Pokémon Red, the trainer role requires remembering the current storyline position, the Pokémon owned, the items carried, and the towns and paths visited.
 PokéAgent introduces exploration tasks to test whether agents can remain coherent as trainers throughout the gameplay~\cite{karten2025pokeagent}.
 Beyond the main character, role fidelity is even more critical for non-player characters (NPCs), which must sustain consistent personas across repeated interactions and emergent narratives, as exemplified by recent studies evaluating personality fidelity in role-playing~\cite{wang2024incharacter}.

 \textbf{Methods.} The simplest approach adds the role card directly into the prompt, listing traits and goals as initial memory~\cite{park2023generative}.
 While this establishes in-character openings, it quickly breaks down over multi-turn play, i.e., the role drift problem.
-Empirical studies show that in Avalon, LLMs may reveal their secret identity~\cite{light2023avalonbench} or fail to sustain deception across rounds~\cite{wang2023avalon}.
-To mitigate such inconsistencies, approaches condition generation on explicit intentions or structured reasoning: in Avalon, code-based reasoning constrains utterances to follow hidden-role logic~\cite{shi2023cooperation_avalone}, while in Diplomacy, Cicero anchors dialogue in private strategic plans to ensure alignment between language and action~\cite{diplomacy}.
+Empirical studies show that in Avalon, LLMs may reveal their secret identity or fail to sustain deception across rounds~\cite{light2023avalonbench}.
+To mitigate such inconsistencies, approaches condition generation on explicit intentions or structured reasoning.
+For example, in Diplomacy, Cicero anchors dialogue in private strategic plans to ensure alignment between language and action~\cite{diplomacy}.
 These methods improve local consistency but are not designed to preserve long-term role fidelity.
 More recent approaches target role fidelity directly by integrating role profiles as a persistent component of the memory system.
 RoleLLM~\cite{wang2023rolellm} introduces structured role memory that separates private belief states (e.g., hidden identities) from public discourse records, ensuring that agents regulate what to disclose versus conceal across turns.
-CharacterLLM~\cite{shao2023character} adopts parametric adaptation, fine-tuning LLMs on curated role-play data to internalize persona traits and generate consistent style and objectives without continual reminders.
+CharacterLLM~\cite{shao2023character}, RoleLLM~\cite{wang2023rolellm} and CoSER~\cite{wang2025coser} adopt parametric adaptation, fine-tuning LLMs on curated role-play data to internalize persona traits and generate consistent style and objectives without continual reminders.
 These frameworks shift the focus from dialogue-level consistency to persistent memory management.
+Role fidelity is also exercised in open-ended narrative and social play: the AI-native game 1001 Nights casts the player opposite an LLM-powered King in co-creative storytelling, where the model sustains narrative coherence and story keywords are materialized as in-game equipment via image generation~\cite{sun20231001nights}, while a multi-agent framework guides LLM agents through Avalon to study how they balance collaborative and confrontational behaviors and how this affects success rates~\cite{lan2024avalon}.